 Find an agency with proven experience in the right channels, at the same stage of growth and in the same business category as you.

 “People do weigh like overweight that industry experience, but that’s usually because they don’t really understand what it takes to succeed in that channel.
 They don’t understand that it’s a process.
 And what really matters is working with an agency or consultant or whatever who has experience working with your type of business.
 So like, if you’re a SaaS business, don’t go hire freaking, you know, eCommerce marketing agency, right?
 They’re used to working with eCommerce businesses and driving, you know, average cart orders of $89.
 They’re not going to help you, you know, they’re not going to generate leads for you that you’re selling to the enterprise.
 And you have a total like customer pool of 1500 potentials, right.
 They’re not going to be the right ones for you.
+Or if you run a business in Australia, you may want to hire a digital marketing agency that knows your local market.
 So you want someone that has experience in the channel, deep experience in the channel, provable experience in the channel via testimonials, case studies, that kind of thing for the kind of business that you are in the stage that you are.”

 58:11 – Do the math